 Compression tests on the /5 and later

-The CV carbs must be removed a bit to allow the air in.
-The older slide type carbs on the R50/5 and R60/6/6 and /7 should just have the throttle opened up fully during the testing.
+The CV carbs on the 750 cc engines must be pulled back a bit to allow the air access.
+The older slide type carbs on the R50/5 and R60/5/6 and /7 should have the throttle opened up entirely during the testing.

-As the compression gets lower and lower, the tuning changes in the engine.
-An experienced BMW tuner will “feel” this as the carb adjustments are made.
+As the compression degenerates, the engine tuning changes.
+An experienced BMW tuner will “feel” this while adjusting the carbs.
 It just won’t respond to the idle air adjustments properly.
-The sound out of the exhaust just isn’t crisp either.
+The sound out of the exhaust isn’t crisp either.

 R51/3, R67, R67/2, R67/3, R50 and R60 tuning

 When the compression gets down to around 100 – 105 psi, the carbs won’t respond well to adjustments.
 The bike will still start easily.
 The top speed will be reduced by 10-15 mph, but how many riders “open it up” to find out?
 At 75-80 psi, the bike will still start, but not pull out without some warm-up time.
 It may take a lot of “tickling” to get enough gas into it to keep running.
-It will be really sluggish at medium highway speeds.
+It will be sluggish at medium highway speeds.
 The carb tuning will be rather flat too.
-At 50 psi and lower, it will be really hard to start and barely keep up with traffic on the highway.
-The gas mileage will suffer badly too.
+At 50 psi and lower, it will be tough to start and barely keep up with traffic on the highway.
+The gas mileage will suffer.

 R68, R69, R69S and R50S tuning

-At around 125-130 psi it starts to be a bit harder to adjust the idle air, but will still start easily.
-At 90-100 psi it will start, but not so easily and take some warm-up time.
-The carbs just won’t respond well at all.
+At around 125-130 psi, it starts to be a bit harder to adjust the idle air, but will still start easily.
+At 90-100 psi, it will start, but not so easily, and take some warm-up time.
+The carbs won’t respond well.
 At 75-80 psi, the bike will still go on the highway, but top speed may be down at least 25 mph.
 But the R69S is a 110 mph bike, so the limit of 80 mph isn’t something that many owners test.